did you know? kentuck members save on workshops. learn more

 Secure your spot in the class today!

-This class is limited to participants 8 & up.
+This class is limited to participants 8 through 16.

 Please email Molly Nelko, Program Manager, at mnelko@kentuck.org with any questions.
 Kentuck workshops are non-refundable after the registration closes.
 If you would like to cancel before the deadline passes, please email mnelko@kentuck.org or call 205-758-1257.
 If the class does not meet the minimum by the registration deadline and the workshop is cancelled, all participants will be refunded their registration fees.